JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ## Configure SQLDelight and implement cache logic

-### Configure SQLDelight

 The SQLDelight library allows you to generate a type-safe Kotlin database API from SQL queries.
 During compilation, the generator validates the SQL queries and turns them into Kotlin code that can be used in the shared module.

+### Configure SQLDelight

 The SQLDelight dependency is already included in the project.
-To configure the library, open the `sharedLogic/build.gradle.kts` file and add the `sqldelight {}` block in the end.
+To configure the library, open the `sharedLogic/build.gradle.kts` file and add the `sqldelight {}` block at the end.
 This block contains a list of databases and their parameters:

 ```kotlin
 sqldelight {